 The Cres-Lošinj archipelago had a great impact on the nautical transit of ancient civilizations due to a large number of coves that provided natural protection from stormy waves to ancient ships.
 There was also a manmade canal in Osor that significantly reduced the travelling distance between the north and the south parts of Europe.

-The bronze statue of Apoxyomenos was on one of the Roman ships during the 1st century.
+TThe bronze statue of the ancient Greek athlete Apoxyomenos was being transported on a Roman ship during the 1st century.
 During a storm, the ship crew threw the statue into the sea while trying to rescue the ship.
 After spending almost two thousand years on the sandy sea bottom between the islands of Vele Orjule and the Island of Lošinj, it was accidentally discovered by Rene Wouters, a Belgian tourist who went diving in April 1999.

 The Apoxyomenos Statue

 The antique statue of Apoxyomenos embodies a 192 cm tall young athlete scraping off the oil, dust and sweat from his body after a match or an exercise (apoxyómenos = “the one who scrapes off”).
 The statue was made of bronze and out of the eight Apoxyomenos statues found so far, it is the best preserved one.

 In his right hand he is holding a sickle-shaped scraper to clean the dust and sweat off his body.
 It was most likely made according to the Daippos’ prototype, the son of the most famous Greek sculptor Lysippos, during the mid-4th century before Christ.

 The organic material stored by generations of rodents inside the statue shows that Apoxyomenos laid discarded on land prior to setting off towards an unknown destination during the mid-2nd century, possibly Osor.